-I’m going to assume that you’re an individual living in the ‘developed’ world, who probably works in technology or digital development, and is concerned about the future of our planet and our children, which is why you’re reading this article on a software testing blog.
+I’m going to assume that you’re an individual living in the so-called developed world, who probably works in technology or digital development, and is concerned about the future of our planet and our children, which is why you’re reading this article about climate change and technology on a software testing blog.
 I’m writing this because we all have a part to play.
 Our responsibilities and our individual carbon footprints contribute to the situation we find ourselves in today.
 You might be an entry-level designer, an intern, a product owner, or a company CEO at the helm of a growing tech empire; whatever the case, you can do something positive to contribute.
-I will list some ideas at the end of the article, but first, I will do my best to paint a picture of the climate crisis from the lense of our industry.
+I will list some ideas at the end of the article, but first, I will do my best to paint a picture of the climate crisis from the lens of our industry.

 The cloud is full of CO2

 The digital industry’s typical office is probably mostly paperless these days due to our reliance on Slack chats, Google Docs, Dropbox, and other platforms that help us communicate and share files and ideas instantly.
 As such, we might assume that we’re not causing any damage to the environment because it’s all in the cloud.